|Nutrition Facts (per serving)|

 - Add a few tablespoons of grated Parmesan cheese to the flour mixture for extra flavor and texture.

-- Add about 1/2 teaspoon of garlic powder to the seasoned flour.
+- Add about 1/2 teaspoon of garlic powder, onion powder, or cayenne to the seasoned flour.

 - Try it with an adobo spice mix or Cajun seasoning.

 - For an interesting twist, add curry powder to the flour.